akshay2905/air_quality_rspm/README.md

 ## About
-Data Visualisation of Air Quality with respect of RSPM in air quality stations under NAMP for year 2008.
-The map is layered with air quality stations.
+Data Visualisation of Air Quality of the clusters of station with respect of RSPM in air quality stations under NAMP for year 2008.
+The map is layered with clusters of air quality stations.
 The areas are categorised in three section - Industrial , Residential and other areas and Sensitive Areas.

 ####Each area can be identified with a symbol -